HCLOpenBMC/documents/design/power-control-design.md

    ```
      /xyz/openbmc_project/state/chassis_system0
      .RequestedPowerTransition - Reboot
    ```
 ## Impact

-The change only adds the new DBUS interface to discover the slot power transition state request so there is no impact in case it is the impact another platform we can implement only in our system.
+The change only adds the new DBUS interface to discover the slot power transition state request so there is no impact if it's impact to another platform we can implement only in our system.

  Example : set flag for only in our system.